Download this example as a Jupyter notebook or a Python script.

 Materials#

-The third-party system only allows assignment of a single material per part, and so there is no ‘quantity’ associated with the material.
+Because the third-party system only allows assignment of a single material per part, there is no ‘quantity’ associated with the material.
 It is assumed that the part is made entirely of the referenced material.

 Extract the material items into a list based on the type field.